LoveBosikova/TFT-aero/README.md

 # superproject
-This is the first Girls Team project
+This is a train project to enhance our frontend skills.
+Here we focus on practising adaptive layout that includes BEM, SCSS as well as flex and grid positioning methods.